Party Invitation Etiquette

 What ink color should I choose for my party invitations?

-When selecting an ink color we recommend choosing a color that will match or compliment the design or border of the
+- When selecting an ink color, we recommend choosing a color that will match or compliment the design of the invitation, or the color scheme of the event.

-For a traditional style, black and slate ink colors are recommended.
+- For a traditional look, black or navy are recommended.

 When should I mail my party invitations to my guests?